Multi-channel learning for integrating structural hierarchies into context-dependent molecular representation: Results

 We now briefly introduce the three learning channels. (i) Molecule distancing (Figure~\ref{fig:framework}b) is archived using a variant of triplet contrastive loss \cite{triplet}.
 It considers triplet of molecule samples \{anchor, positive, negative\}, where negative (i.e., dissimilar) samples are pushed apart against the anchor and positive (i.e., similar) samples by a margin $\alpha$.
 On top of this, we propose the \textit{adaptive margin} $\alpha{(\cdot)}$, as detailed below.
 It introduces another level of distancing constraints based on the structural similarity of molecule composition.
-We follow the work of Molecular Contrastive Learning of Representations (MolCLR) \cite{molclr} and generate positive samples via molecule subgraph masking. (ii) Scaffold distancing (Figure~\ref{fig:framework}c) is a novel contrastive learning task that focuses on scaffold differences.
+We follow the work of Molecular Contrastive Learning of Representations (MolCLR) \cite{molclr} and generate positive samples via molecule subgraph masking. (ii) Scaffold distancing (Figure~\ref{fig:framework}c) is a contrastive learning task that focuses on scaffold differences.
 Molecule scaffolds are viewed as the foundation for a range of biologically active molecules.
 They play a crucial role in drug discovery and medicinal chemistry by providing a starting point for compound designs with desired pharmacological properties.
 In other words, molecules with similar scaffolds are more likely to possess similar physical (e.g., solubility, lipophilicity) and biological (e.g., conformational property when interacting with a protein) characteristics, and thereby sharing similar semantics.
 Scaffold distancing contrasts the \textit{scaffold-invariant molecule perturbations}, as detailed below, against molecules with different scaffolds using the \textit{adaptive margin loss}. (iii) Context prediction (Figure~\ref{fig:framework}d) involves masked subgraph prediction and motif prediction, which are also adopted in GROVER \cite{gnnpretrain_grover}.
 For each molecular graph, a random subgraph (i.e., a center atom and its one-hop neighbors) is masked out, and the model aims to reconstruct the subgraph based on its surrounding structures.
 Motif prediction aims to predict the existence of functional groups within the molecule.
 This learning channel mainly focuses on the local view of the molecule by identifying the existence of substructure and functional groups, while molecule distancing and scaffold distancing focus more on the global view and partial view, respectively.
 Each channel has its own readout layer, termed prompt-guided node aggregation (Figure~\ref{fig:framework}e).
-Presumably, the distribution of atom importance should be different across channels.
+Presumably, the distribution of atom importance should be different across channels (Supplementary Figs. 7-9 and Supplementary Note 6).
+The learned channel-wise representations exhibit a high correspondence to the associated structural features (Supplementary Fig. 1 and Supplementary Note 1) and support hierarchical iterative clustering of the chemical space (Supplementary Fig. 2 and Supplementary Note 2).
 To further improve the robustness of the learned knowledge under this framework, we incorporate two regularization tricks on the intra-channel node aggregation and the inter-channel alignment.
 For the molecule and scaffold channels, the aggregation attentions are more encouraged to span across all atoms and scaffold atoms, respectively.
 Meanwhile, a small set of supervised tasks is utilized to regularize the composite representation under three prompt weight presets, hence improving the channel alignment.
+A comprehensive ablation study is provided in Supplementary Fig. 10 and Supplementary Note 7.1.